-16. Defendant is liable to Plaintiff because DANIELS had the obligation and ability to control and supervise the content of the website of ag.purdue.edu/extension and to control and supervise the access of third party Internet users to that website.
+16. Defendant is liable to Plaintiff because it had the right and ability to control and supervise the content of pediatrics.iu.edu. and to control and supervise the access of third party Internet users to that website.

-17. Upon information and belief, the Defendant DANIELS permitted employees of the Purdue Extension to download or take the Indianapolis Photo from the internet without permission from the owner, Richard N. Bell and copy on to a webserver controlled by ag.purdue.edu/extension.
+17. Upon information and belief, the Defendant IU downloaded or took theIndianapolis Photo from the internet without permission from the owner, RichardN.
+Bell and copied on to a webserver controlled by the Defendant.

-18. In April 2016, the Plaintiff discovered through the computer program "Google images" displayed the Indianapolis Photo at https://ag.purdue.edu/extension/WIA/Documents/4B%20Keeping%20Cattle%20in%2 0the%20Books.pdf
+In August 2016, the Plaintiff discovered through the computer program "Google images" displayed the Indianapolis Photo at http://pediatrics.iu.edu/residency/how-to-apply.

-19. Defendant DANIELS did not direct the employees of the Purdue Extension to disclose the source of the stolen Indianapolis Photo or otherwise conferred credit to the owner; instead, the Defendant permitted employees of the Purdue Extension to willfully and recklessly claim that Purdue University owned the copyrights of all images and photos contained on the website of including Indianapolis Photo and thereby disparaged the Plaintiff.
+19. Defendant IU did not disclose the source of the stolen Indianapolis Photo or otherwise conferred credit to the owner; instead, the Defendant willfully and recklessly falsely claimed that it owned the copyrights of all images and photos contained on the website of including Indianapolis Photo and thereby disparaged the Plaintiff.

-20. During the year 2016, the website of http://ag.purdue.edu/extension published the Indianapolis Photo for its commercial use without paying for said use and without obtaining the necessary authorization from the Plaintiff, the copyright owner.
+20. During the year 2016, the website of Defendant IU published the Indianapolis Photo for its commercial use without paying for said use and without obtaining the necessary authorization from the Plaintiff, the copyright owner.

-21. While the Defendant DANIELS and the employees over which he supervises will likely know the exact date of first publication, based upon the Plaintiff's investigation, during the year 2015, Defendant began publishing the Indianapolis Photo and used the Indianapolis Photo for their commercial use without paying for said use and without obtaining the necessary authorization from the Plaintiff.
-22. The Defendant knew that they did not own Indianapolis Photo and knew the
+21. While the Defendant IU will know the exact date of first publication, based upon the Plaintiff's investigation, during the year 2016, Defendant began publishing the Indianapolis Photo and used the Indianapolis Photo for their commercial use without paying for said use and without obtaining the necessary authorization from the Plaintiff.

-Defendant had not obtained the rights to publish the Indianapolis Photo, but recklessly and falsely permitted Purdue Extension to represent to the world otherwise.
+22. The Defendant knew that they did not own Indianapolis Photo and knew the Defendant had not obtained the rights to publish the Indianapolis Photo, but recklessly and falsely represented to the world otherwise.

-23. Defendant DANIELS did not direct the Purdue University or its Purdue Extension to pay anyone for the right to publish the Indianapolis Photo, but instead permitted employees of the Purdue Extension to fraudulently declare that Purdue University owned the copyrights to the Indianapolis Photo.
+23. Defendant IU have not paid anyone for the right to publish the Indianapolis Photo, but instead fraudulently declared that the Defendant owned the copyrights to the Indianapolis Photo.